n8n-io/n8n-docs/docs/reference/data/understanding-database.md

 ## Execution Entity

-When a workflow is set to active, its executions are stored in the `execution_entity` table with the following fields.
+Depending on the settings, the executions are stored in the `execution_entity` table with the following fields.

 | Column Name | Data Type | Description |
 |-------------|-----------|-------|